 - Understand and honor the letter and spirit of the laws and regulations that apply to Prudential's businesses.

 - Foster a fair, professional and collaborative work environment.

 - Instill and maintain trust in dealings with our customers, shareholders and partners.

 - Understand that managing risk is Prudential's business and the responsibility of everyone associated with Prudential.

 - Understand that protecting information and assets is critical in meeting Prudential's obligation to its customers, shareholders and Prudential.

 Prudential has a number of resources available for those who seek information about or guidance on the code of conduct, or who wish to report a potential violation of standards or policies.
 This process encourages employees to seek out local management or their local ethics officers, who are located within Prudential's businesses and functional areas.
 In addition, Prudential's telephone help line and website are available seven days a week, 24 hours a day, and are continually promoted as resources to report or to seek guidance on ethical issues.

 Prudential has a compliance infrastructure at the corporate and business levels which is responsible for the coordination, oversight, monitoring, and enforcement of Prudential's policies, compliance programs and activities.
-Prudential offers compliance training for employees on a variety of topics, and guidance and support are provided from the compliance teams within the businesses.
+Prudential offers compliance training for all employees and management on a variety of topics, such as anti-bribery/ anti-corruption.
+Additionally, guidance and support are provided from the compliance teams within the businesses.
 If a Prudential employee fails to comply with applicable laws, rules, regulations, standards, policies and procedures, he or she could be subject to disciplinary action, up to and including termination.